juliogomez/devops/README.md

 <img src="./images/drone-web.png">
 </p>

-Once completed you will receive a WebEx Teams message from the *CICD Build Bot* saying your build was successful.
+Once completed you will receive a Webex message from the *CICD Build Bot* saying your build was successful.

 <p align="center">
 <img src="./images/spark-build.png">